harine-sivakumar/Hackerrank-python-solutions/README.md

 # Hackerrank-python-solutions
-All 115 solutions in python in hackerrank.
+All 115 solutions in python in hackerrank are available.